AnushreeBannadabhavi/Bus-reservation-system/README.md

 This is a Bus reservation system program written as Capstone project for the C++ Nanodegree program on Udacity.

 ## Project overview
-This project is a console application and mimics a simple Bus reservation system.
+This project is a console application that mimics a simple Bus reservation system.
 It enables the user to book a bus seat.
 * The user gets a list of places serviced by the bus company.
 * The user then enters the city codes of the source, destination.
-He is also required to enter his details(name and contact number).
+He is also required to enter his details (Name and contact number).
-* If the city codes entered are not serviced by the company, the user is prompted with an appropriate error message.
+* If the city codes entered, are not serviced by the company, the user is prompted with an appropriate error message.
 * If the city codes are serviceable, the user is provided with the bus details viz.
 Bus ID, arrival and departure times and seat layout of the bus.
 * The user can choose the appropriate seat and the booking is confirmed.
 * If the user chooses a seat that's not available, he is prompted with an error message.